The Ronettes star Ronnie Spector dies

-The New York-born star was inducted into the Rock and Roll Hall of Fame as a member of the Ronettes in 2007.
+In 2007, she was inducted into the Rock and Roll Hall of Fame as a member of the Ronettes.